nikita-volkov/syntactic-class/README.md

 ## Overview

-**syntactic-class** provides a robust, composable, and lawful typeclass to bridge the gap between value rendering and parsing.
-It offers a modern, efficient alternative to Haskell’s built-in `Show` and `Read` typeclasses, delivering a standardized approach to textual representations for various types.
+**syntactic-class** is a Haskell library that provides a lawful typeclass for canonical formatting and parsing of types.
+It moves beyond the limitations of `Show` and `Read`, offering a modern, efficient, and consistent way to *render* and *parse* types in their standard textual forms.

 ## The Problem

 Haskell’s default typeclasses, `Show` and `Read`, come with several limitations:

 - **They are intended for Haskell expressions:**
-  Newcomers often find it confusing when shown types appear in quotes (e.g., [`UUID`](https://hackage.haskell.org/package/uuid-1.3.16/docs/Data-UUID.html#t:UUID)) or when such unexpected requirements leak to the interface of the app due to libraries relying on them (e.g., "optparse-applicative" does so for default [formatting](https://hackage.haskell.org/package/optparse-applicative-0.18.1.0/docs/Options-Applicative.html#v:showDefault) and [parsing](https://hackage.haskell.org/package/optparse-applicative-0.18.1.0/docs/Options-Applicative.html#v:auto) of arguments).
+  Newcomers often find it confusing when shown types appear in quotes (e.g., [`UUID`](https://hackage.haskell.org/package/uuid-1.3.16/docs/Data-UUID.html#t:UUID)) or when such unexpected requirements leak to the interface of their apps due to libraries relying on them (e.g., "optparse-applicative" does so for default [formatting](https://hackage.haskell.org/package/optparse-applicative-0.18.1.0/docs/Options-Applicative.html#v:showDefault) and [parsing](https://hackage.haskell.org/package/optparse-applicative-0.18.1.0/docs/Options-Applicative.html#v:auto) of arguments).

 - **Inconsistency:**
   There is no law requiring `Show` to be compatible with `Read`.
-  The permissiveness of [docs](https://hackage.haskell.org/package/base-4.21.0.0/docs/Prelude.html#t:Show) further leads to inconsistent implementations, which diverge from the suggested behavior (e.g., the Show instances in "time" [do not](https://github.com/haskell/time/issues/271) produce valid Haskell expressions).
+  The permissiveness of [docs](https://hackage.haskell.org/package/base-4.21.0.0/docs/Prelude.html#t:Show) further leads to inconsistent implementations, which diverge from the suggested behavior (e.g., the `Show` instances in "time" [do not](https://github.com/haskell/time/issues/271) produce valid Haskell expressions).

 - **Inefficiency:**
   These classes operate on `String`, leading to performance issues.